yoshito-n-students/image_reprojection/README.md

 ~map_update/binning_y (int, default: 8)
 * scale of map between source images and destination image
 * size of map is defined by (width of dst image / binning_x, height of dst image / binning_y)
-* try greater value (smaller map size) if cpu usage is too high although the quality of dst image gets lower
+* try greater value (smaller map size) if cpu usage is too high although the quality of dst image may get lower

 ## Standard Camera Models